4ms/stm32mp2-baremetal/README.md

 # stm32mp2-baremetal

-This contains examples of the using the STM32MP257 in a bare-metal context on the Cortex A35 and Cortex M33 cores.
+This contains baremetal example projects for the Cortex A35 cores of the STM32MP257.

-The STM32MP2xx (aka "MP2") chips are very powerful 64-bit 1.5GHz dual-core
+The STM32MP2xx (aka "MP2") chips are powerful 64-bit 1.5GHz dual-core
-processors with access to fast DDR4 RAM, GPU, NEON instructions and a host of peripherals that are (mostly) compatible with the peripherals from other high-end STM32 MCUs such as the H7 and F7 series.
+processors with access to fast DDR4 RAM, GPU, NEON instructions and a host of peripherals that are (mostly) compatible with the peripherals from other high-end STM32 MCUs such as the MP1, H7 and F7 series.

-While traditionally used to run Linux or other OS's, it's absolutely possible to run your own programs on the MP2 chips without any operating system.
-Whether or not a baremetal approach is a good idea for your project is a decision you should weigh out carefully, but the purpose of this repo is 1) explore and document the low-level workings of this architecture, and 2) help you get started making a project on these chips.
+While traditionally used to run Linux or other OS's, these projects show that it's possible to run your own programs on the MP2 chips without any operating system.
+Whether or not a baremetal approach is a good idea for your project is a decision you should weigh out carefully, but the purpose of this repo is 1) explore and document the low-level workings of this architecture and the peripherals, and 2) help you get started making a project on these chips.

 This project is modeled after my [stm32mp1-baremetal](https://github.com/4ms/stm32mp1-baremetal) project.

-All projects are designed for the STM32MP257F-EV1 board, but changing to your own board should be trivial.
+Most projects are designed for the STM32MP257F-EV1 board, and some projects have an option to be run on a custom board I use (see the README for each project).

 Currently working examples: